Kinnikinnick / bearberry

 - Is Kinnikinnick / bearberry good for the Colorado Front Range?

-- Yes.
-Kinnikinnick / bearberry is included in the Front Range Plant Finder as a groundcover suited to Colorado's Front Range.
+- Yes, Kinnikinnick / bearberry is a well-suited groundcover for Colorado's Front Range.

 - How big does Kinnikinnick / bearberry get?